Q&A: Nolan and Villeneuve on ‘Tenet’ returning to theaters and why ‘Dune 2’ will be shown on film

 AP: “Dune: Part Two” was shot on IMAX digital but will be shown in film.
 Can you explain how this works?

 VILLENEUVE: It was not planned that I would get an IMAX film release.
 It was a bit like a gift from life, the movie being delayed because of the strikes.
 Someone came with the idea to try it.
 They mentioned this once and then I was like a dog not letting it go.
-We did some tests and I thought it looked absolutely amazing.
 The idea to experiment, and, frankly, Chris will say “cheat” because…

 NOLAN: I wasn’t going to say that!